József Szájer: Early life and education

-József Szájer was born in Sopron on 7 September 1961 as the eldest son of schoolmaster József Szájer, Sr. and primary school teacher Edit Kiss.
+József Szájer was born in Sopron on 7 September 1961, the eldest son of schoolmaster József Szájer, Sr. and primary school teacher Edit Kiss.
 His parents died of carbon monoxide poisoning on 26 November 1982.
 As a result, Szájer became the guardian of his younger brothers at the age of 21.
 He finished his elementary and secondary studies at his birthplace.

 Szájer studied at Bibó István College and graduated as legal expert from Eötvös Loránd University (ELTE) in Budapest in 1986.
 He then worked for a decade as lecturer at ELTE's department of Roman Law.
-Receiving a scholarship from the Soros Foundation, he also attended Balliol College, Oxford, from 1986 to 1987 and moving for research at the University of Michigan from 1988 to 1989.
-He passed the bar exam in 1996, after which he practiced as a lawyer.
+Receiving a scholarship from the Soros Foundation, he also attended Balliol College, Oxford, from 1986 to 1987 and undertook research at the University of Michigan from 1988 to 1989.
+He passed the bar exam in 1996, after which he practised as a lawyer.
 Szájer served as the first president of the Oxford Hungarian Society (OHS) from 1987.

 Political career

 Within Hungary

-In 1988, Szájer joined Fidesz as founding member of the party, and took part in the Hungarian Round Table Talks from 1989 to 1990.
-In 1990, he was elected member of the Hungarian Parliament – a seat he would maintain until he became an MEP in 2004.

-From 1994 to 2002 he headed the Fidesz parliamentary group, and from 1998 to 2002 he chaired the Parliament's European integration committee.
-He served as vice-president of Fidesz from 1996 until 2003, and from 2000 to 2012 he was member of the Board of Council of Europe.

-In 2007, he became a founding member of Szabadság kör.
+In 1988, Szájer was a founding member of the Fidesz party, and took part in the Hungarian Round Table Talks from 1989 to 1990.
+In 1990, he was elected member of the Hungarian Parliament – a seat he maintained until he became an MEP in 2004.
+From 1994 to 2002, he headed the Fidesz parliamentary group and, from 1998 to 2002, he chaired the Parliament's European integration committee.
+He served as vice-president of Fidesz from 1996 until 2003 and, from 2000 to 2012, he was member of the Board of Council of Europe.
+In 2007, he became a founding member of Magyar Szabadság Kör (Hungarian Liberty Club).

-While serving as MEP, in 2010 Szájer was appointed to chair the drafting committee of the new Constitution of Hungary and led the national consultative committee.
+While serving as MEP, in 2010 Szájer was appointed to chair the drafting committee of the new Hungarian Constitution and led the national consultative committee.
 The draft was written by Szájer on his iPad.
-The committee put forward several notable changes to the constitution, including a proposal to allow parents to vote in elections on behalf of their underage children and an article banning abortion.
+The committee recommended several notable changes to the constitution, including a proposal to allow parents to vote in elections on behalf of their under-age children, and an article banning abortion.
 The new constitution also emphasised the definition of marriage as being between man and woman, in an apparent repudiation of calls for the recognition of same-sex marriage.